Thomas Cook: What's gone wrong at the holiday firm?

 One reason for this is that most air package holidays sold by travel companies based in the UK have ATOL protection.

-This protection means that if the business collapses while someone is away on holiday, they will be able to finish their trip and then travel home.
+This protection means that if the business collapses while travellers are away on holiday, they will be able to finish their trip and then travel home.

 If a business folds before someone's trip, the scheme will provide a refund or replacement holiday.